netube/website/src/markdown/download/index.md

 # Download
-Download the Netube clinet apps or the Netube programs for your platform
+Download the Netube client apps or the Netube programs for your platform

 ## Download Client apps
 All apps blow are the open source apps, you can get the source code